jessebuckmann/sample_preparation_module/projects/SoftwareDesign_by_Nikita_Ravi_and_Jonno/README.md

 #### How to report issues/bugs/compliments/complaints

+In order to be able to track all of your feedback, we would like you to open a new issue stating what you would like to share with us.
+We want to keep everything clear and concise so please adhere to the format given [here](projects/SoftwareDesign_by_Nikita_Ravi_and_Jonno/Issue_template.md).
+Just copy and paste this when opening a new issue and fill in the details.
+To make sure it get to us, please assign your issue to Nikita, Ravi or Jonno.

 #### How to reach us:

 - ~~MS-Teams is a nobrainer~~ Preferred mode of communication: (direct) messaging on [MS-Teams](https://teams.microsoft.com/l/channel/19%3a17671f7d35194c9aa6a368c449fd96fe%40thread.tacv2/grand%2520project?groupId=b36d7aae-63c5-44c9-a860-073e4ffd37ae&tenantId=d72758a0-a446-4e0f-a0aa-4bf95a4a10e7).
 If urgent, WhatsApp is the way.